react-navigation/react-navigation/packages/react-native-tab-view/README.md

 Nesting the `TabView` inside a vertical `ScrollView` will disable the optimizations in the `FlatList` components rendered inside the `TabView`.
 So avoid doing it if possible.

-### Use `lazy` and `lazyPlaceholder` props to render routes as needed
+### Use `lazy` and `renderLazyPlaceholder` props to render routes as needed

-The `lazy` option is disabled by default to provide a smoother tab switching experience, but you can enable it and provide a `lazyPlaceholder` component for a better lazy loading experience.
+The `lazy` option is disabled by default to provide a smoother tab switching experience, but you can enable it and provide a placeholder component for a better lazy loading experience.
 Enabling `lazy` can improve initial load performance by rendering routes only when they come into view.
 Refer the [prop reference](#lazy) for more details.

 ### Use `removeClippedSubviews` to improve memory usage